sinamakhdoomi/PRSEPTransfromerEEG/README.md

 * **EEGNet**
 * **ResNet‑18**
-* **PRSEPTrans‑EEG** (SE‑ResNet + Transformer + SimCLR pre‑training)
+* **PRSEPTransformer‑EEG** (SE‑ResNet + Transformer + SimCLR pre‑training)

 Although the sample commands target the *Reach‑and‑Grasp* dataset, the code can be adapted to other motor‑task EEG collections (e.g. **BCI2000** or **BCI Competition IV 2a**) by adjusting input shapes, trial structures, and subject indices.

-## 🎯 Overview of PRSEPTrans‑EEG Framework
+## 🎯 Overview of PRSEPTransformer‑EEG Framework

 ![Framework Overview](/framework.png)

-The figure above illustrates the end-to-end pipeline of the proposed PRSEPTrans‑EEG framework, a multimodal deep learning architecture designed to decode grasp-related EEG signals with high accuracy.
+The figure above illustrates the end-to-end pipeline of the proposed PRSEPTransformer‑EEG framework, a multimodal deep learning architecture designed to decode grasp-related EEG signals with high accuracy.
 The process begins with an experimental protocol involving *palmar* and *lateral* grasp tasks, during which EEG is recorded across three phases: object fixation, reach-and-grasp execution, and rest.
 Raw EEG signals are preprocessed using zero-phase Butterworth filtering and ICA-based artifact rejection to remove ocular and muscular noise.
 The clean signals are then projected to cortical source space using sLORETA, generating high-dimensional source-level features.
 An optional **SimCLR-based contrastive pretraining** step is introduced to enhance feature robustness and class separability, especially under low SNR conditions.

 The decoding network integrates:
 - **Residual convolutional blocks** with **Squeeze-and-Excitation** modules for spatial feature enhancement,